-Alex Hunter talks about career changes after becoming a mother.
+Alex Hunter talks about changes to women's careers post baby

 I have so many talented, amazing, inspiring friends who were all high-flying career women in different and varied sectors before they had their beautiful babies.
-Almost all of them no longer have the same careers now they have children and if they are, they are working the same number of hours under the guise of part time employment and they’re earning less for the privilege.
+Almost all of them no longer have the same careers post baby and if they are, they are working the same number of hours under the guise of part time employment and they’re earning less for the privilege.
 I can only think of two who are working in exactly the same way post children and they both have exceptionally supportive partners.

 When I was on maternity leave, I questioned for the first time whether or not I could continue doing what I had always done, and loved.
 The logistics alone (an hour and a half commute each way) when I considered childcare hours were daunting.
 My priorities had changed and I knew that I needed to do something that was more child friendly, something that was more logical for my baby.